spartazhihu/SelfAdaptiveCounters2018/README.md

 ### Related paper
-*A Generic Technique for Sketches to Adapt to Different Counting Ranges*(submitted to ICNP 2018)
+*A Generic Technique for Sketches to Adapt to Different Counting Ranges*(accepted by Infocom 2019)